I7-Examples/When-in-Rome-2/docs/source.txt

 The conversation of Esther is Table of Esther Conversation.

 After reading a command:
+	while the player's command includes "the":
+		cut the matched text;
-	while the player's command includes "the", cut the matched text;
+	while the player's command includes "a":
-	while the player's command includes "a", cut the matched text. [* Again, some trimming for ease of topic-handling.]
+		cut the matched text. [* Again, some trimming for ease of topic-handling.]

 Table of Esther Conversation
 topic	reply	summary	turn stamp